Tuesday, September 17, 2013

 Vietnam Considers Same-Sex Marriage

-By MARGIE MASON 07/29/12 05:23 AM ET AP
+By MARGIE MASON 07/29/12 05:23 AM ET

 HANOI, Vietnam -- Dinh Thi Hong Loan grasps her girlfriend's hand, and the two gaze into each other's love-struck eyes.
 Smiling, they talk about their upcoming wedding – how they'll exchange rings and toast the beginning of their lives together.